Ash08Thaty/Rice-Rocks/README.md

 # Rice-Rocks
 This GitHub repository contains my mini project for Rice University's Fundamentals of Computing specialization on Coursera.
 Rice Rocks is the final project of the 2nd course of the specialization : "Introduction to Interactive Programming in Python".
+This course uses its own coding environment named "CodeSkulptor" based on python 2.
 This two-part course introduces the basic elements of programming.
 Topics covered include:

   Statements, expressions, variables
   Functions, logic, conditionals